 26+ High Quality, “Don’t Miss This”, Great Summer Camps

-The reason this happens will be obvious to most parents who have spent their childhood summers watching videos, hanging out with friends, and avoiding anything remotely academic.
-Some of this is great, but not too much it seems.
+The reason this happens will be evident to most parents who have spent their childhood summers watching videos, hanging out with friends, and avoiding anything remotely academic.
+Some of this is great, but not too much, it seems.

 [Need gift ideas for the brainy kids in your life?
 See my list of present ideas for toddlers, kids, and teens]

-With that in mind, my friends and I have been discussing the fun and interesting summer camp options available these days around Howard County, Montgomery County, and Baltimore, Maryland.
+With that in mind, my friends and I have been discussing the fun and interesting summer camp options available around Howard County, Montgomery County, and Baltimore, Maryland.